How Will Tech Transform Healthcare by 2035?

 Sustainability.
 Transparency.
 A paradigm shift from reactive acute care to proactive preventive care.

 These goals are driving big changes in the healthcare industry.
-They’re part of what drive us at VirtualHealth.
+They’re part of what drives us at VirtualHealth.
 Thanks to an evolving health technology landscape and accomplishments in the AI and IoT fields, we’re poised to make significant progress on them – and effect transformative benefits for patients, providers, and payers.

 Key Benefits of a Transformed Healthcare Industry

-In this future healthcare landscape, a connected ecosystem exists in which payers, providers, community resources and patients and their families are intimately connected.
+In this future healthcare landscape, a connected ecosystem exists in which payers, providers, community resources, and patients and their families are intimately connected.
 Data is shared.
 Care is personalized.
 Health providers are efficient.
 And health payers support and engage members.

 When this healthcare ecosystem exists, the following (and more) are possible.